tvartom/ansible-role-auto_update_yum/README.md

 Role Name
 =========

-Install and config yum-cron for CentOS 7 as a Ansible-role.
+Install and config yum-cron for CentOS 7 as an Ansible-role.

 Requirements
 ------------